paxdotdev/pax/lab-journal-zb-2024.md

         BUT we still have the `pax_designer` import issue `failed to resolve: use of undeclared crate or module `pax_designer``

-        signing off for the day aug 14 2024 with a victory: achieved build of fireworks + designtime; it also runs (as userland component); now must manage runtime init with the two definitiontoinstancetraversers
+        signing off for the day aug 14 2024 with a victory: achieved build of fireworks + designtime; it also runs (rendering only userland component, not designer); now must manage runtime init with the two definitiontoinstancetraversers

     [ ] Engine init logic (runtime)
         [ ] for designtime builds, register both definitiontoinstancetraversers with engine on init [ ] for designtime builds, render the root component via the designer; register the userland component for paxiframe

+    [ ] run design_server instead of static server

     [ ] Module cleanup pass
         [ ] pax_main